gracehandley/gracehandley/README.md

 ## Hi there 👋

+I'm a data scientist & analytics professional with a background in social neuroscience research 🧠📊.
+I specialize in using SQL, R, Python, and Tableau to uncover insights and drive data-informed decisions.
+I am always exploring new tools and techniques.
+Passionate about education, healthcare, and behavioral science, I love turning complex data into actionable stories! 🚀

 <!--
 **gracehandley/gracehandley** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.